protatodev/track-suggestor/README.md

 * _Open up the index.html file in any modern web browser_
 * _Enjoy!_

-_{After cloning this repository, you should be able to open the index page using any modern web browser.
-If you have any questions / concerns, please feel free to let me know.}_
+_After cloning this repository, you should be able to open the index page using any modern web browser.
+If you have any questions / concerns, please feel free to let me know._

 ## Known Bugs

-_{There are no known bugs currently.}_
+_There are no known bugs currently._

 ## Support and contact details

-_{Please contact me via Github if you have any questions / concerns while using this website.}_
+_Please contact me via Github if you have any questions / concerns while using this website._

 ## Technologies Used